(Continued from the previous section of WrigleyIvy.com, Weeghman & Wrigley)

 In 1925, the Cubs signed Joe McCarthy (center) to manage the team.
 He brought home a National League pennant in 1929, but Chicago failed to win the World Series.
 Here he is signing his contract with Bill Veeck Sr. (left) and William Wrigley Jr. (right).
 Click on image to enlarge.)

 As for William Wrigley, he remained “an enthusiastic fan,” to quote the Chicago Daily Tribune, until his death in 1932.
 In early 1919 he purchased for more than $3,000,000 the twenty-mile-long Santa Catalina Island, a resort area in the Pacific Ocean just off the coast of southern California.
 He acquired a ferry line, added a steamship, and soon built a hotel.
 In addition, according to a 1987 article in the Cubs magazine Vine Line, “He also erected 350 resort-style bungalows, constructed an 18-hole championship golf course, and yes, designed a first-class baseball field.
-From 1922 to 1951 (except for three years during World War II). this would be the training field for the Cubs each spring.”
+From 1912 to 1951 (except for the World War II years of 1943-1945). this would be the training field for the Cubs each spring.”

 In 1920, Weeghman Park became Cubs Park, and by the following year, Wrigley became the majority owner of the team.
 (Cubs Park was renamed Wrigley Field in 1926.)
 Naturally he desired winning seasons, but he also wanted to ensure that the watching of a ball game was a pleasurable experience, particularly for those who were not baseball-minded.
 He and Bill Veeck were constantly thinking of ways to improve the facilities.
 In 1923 the grandstands were expanded, new box seats were installed, and the playing field was lowered some three feet to improve the view.
 This project, which increased seating capacity from 14,000 to 20,000, cost about $300,000, $50,000 more than the cost of the original Weeghman Park.